Amandatec/letscode/week1-mediaplayer/README.md

 #  🎶 Media Player

- This repository has a boarding pass designed by Daniel Duarte.<br>
+ This repository has a media player designed by Daniel Duarte.<br>
  You can check the layout here 🔗[Layout](https://www.figma.com/file/PALFQzNbAhVvYGOnWIJRgD/%23boraCodar---Desafio-1-(Copy)?t=emlDOZQsJZ6u9sdp-0)

 ## 🛠️ Technology